 - Engaging in offensive or rude behavior toward other motorists

 In some states, driving under alcohol or drugs may also result in aggressive driving charges.

 “But when does aggressive driving cross the line and can be considered illegal?” you may ask.
 Let our experienced Aggressive Driving Accident Attorney in Philadelphia explain.
 A motorist can be held responsible for driving aggressively in any of the following scenarios:

 - The aggressive behavior is a violation of Traffic laws in Pennsylvania

-- The manner in which the motorist was driving can be considered negligent or reckless (or, in other words, it placed other motorists at risk of serious harm, bodily injury, or death);
+- How the motorist was driving can be considered negligent or reckless (or, in other words, it placed other motorists at risk of serious harm, bodily injury, or death);

-- The driver’s behavior actually resulted in bodily injury, Death, or Property Damage
+- The driver’s behavior resulted in bodily injury, Death, or Property Damage

 - The driver’s behavior involved intentional actions.